keylime/rust-keylime/README.md

 HTTP server running on the machine that executes keylime operations.
 Most keylime operations rely on TPM co-processor; therefore, the server needs a physical TPM chip (or a TPM emulator) to perform keylime operations.
-The TPM emulator is a program that runs in the deamon to mimic TPM commands.
+The TPM emulator is a program that runs in the daemon to mimic TPM commands.

 The rust keylime agent is in early development and not ready for production use.